 What are the best vegetables to grow in large containers?

-How to choose the perfect containers?
+How do you choose the perfect containers?

 Before you plant anything, it helps to know what types of plants you are growing and how much room each one requires.
-This way, you can ensure you have enough potting soil and fertilizer to keep your plants healthy.
+This way, you can ensure enough potting soil and fertilizer to keep your plants healthy.

 If you don’t have a lot of space, consider choosing smaller containers such as hanging baskets and window boxes.
 They’re easy to move around and take up less room than larger pots.